-- To find out the Disaster Management Awareness of the teachers of higher education - To identify whether any difference in the Disaster Management awareness pattern between the male and female teachers of higher education
+To identify whether any difference in the Disaster Management awareness pattern between the male and female teachers of higher education

-IV.
-MATERIALS AND METHODS
+V. MATERIALS AND METHODS

-Sample: The sample comprised of 20 College teachers (10 males and 10 females) from Tosham Hills and adjoining areas.
+Sample: The sample comprised of 20 College teachers (10 males and 10 females) from Morni Hills and adjoining areas.
 The sample population of teachers did not go for any Disaster Management courses and undertake any training in Disaster Management.

-Sampling Technique: Self prepared questionnaire was used for measuring the awareness of College teachers teaching undergraduate students of colleges situated in Tosham Hill area in Haryana regarding Disaster Management.
+Sampling Technique: Self prepared questionnaire was used for measuring the awareness of College teachers teaching undergraduate students of colleges situated in Morn Hill area in Haryana regarding Disaster Management.